 The Company manages its level of own funds by monitoring its Solvency Capital Requirement (SCR) coverage ratio, the calculation of which is detailed below.
-The company's target coverage ratio is 135%.
-Should the coverage ratio approach 100% then corrective action may be considered by the Board.

-The SCR and the Minimum Capital Requirement (MCR) for the Company as at March 31, 2019 is shown by risk module in the following table.
+The SCR and the Minimum Capital Requirement (MCR) for the Company as at March 31, 2020 is shown by risk module in the following table.